 A stick building differs in that it contains a basement or crawlspace that the structure is built on top of.
 There is also a concrete foundation for providing support.
 Since a foundation is needed and requires construction itself, stick frame buildings are typically more expensive.

-As we just mentioned, the foundation adds significantly to a building’s costs.
-The required excavation and concrete generally make up about 10% to 15% of the total building cost.
-You can cut out this expense entirely with a pole building.
+As mentioned, the foundation adds tremendously to a building’s construction expenses.
+The required excavation and concrete usually comprise 10% to 15% of the total cost.
+You can eliminate this expense completely with a pole building.

-The construction time is also generally shorter, so you can quickly settle into your newly built pole barn or garage.
-The shorter timeframe also means fewer labor hours which lowers the cost even more.
+The construction duration is also not as long, so you can settle or begin using your new pole barn or garage.
+The shorter timeframe also equals fewer labor hours, further lowering costs even more.

 Serving customers from Pullman to Bonners Ferry and Wenatchee to Western Montana.
 Including Spokane, Coeur D’Alene, Cheney, Pullman, Sandpoint, Wallace and the surrounding area since 1998